Table of Contents

 - Agility - How fast can you move your body?
 How often and how much can you attack?
 This is the answer to that question.
 Note that it's not connected to dodging.
 Dodging can be done with a minimum of movement.
 (Or sometimes, it can be done with no movement at all.)
 This is purely about how fast you can attack.
 The faster you can attack, the more devastation you can do in a round.
 However, it must be considered carefully--if this is all you have, then you'll do nothing more than weakly flail around, missing everything and being counter-attacked.
 Balance is a theme you'll see repeated in this system, so keep it in mind.

 - Versatility - Just how diverse is your skillset?
-This controls how many different attacks you have.
-You get 4 even if you don't invest in this stat.
+This controls how much 'stuff' you can bring into battle: moves, skills, spells, even extra items and equipment potentially.
+You get 100 even if you don't invest in this stat.
 But sometimes, options outweigh everything else in usefulness.
-So if you want to be able to do more than a few kinds of actions in battle, you'll want to invest in this.
-(Note: May also make this do more than just that, sometime.)
-This skill has also been expanded to count for how much Knowledge you have, letting you buy more Skills.
+So if you want to be able to do more than a few kinds of actions or bring only a few weapons in battle, you'll want to invest in this.

 These stats control your ability to damage and destroy your enemies.

 - Magic - How well can you subvert reality?
 This stat is used to fuel spells.
 It's also used to gauge how well you can cast them.
 The higher this is, the better the spells you can cast.
 Since Magic is not something everybody can do, you can safely choose to ignore this stat, if your character has no ability or interest in using magical spells.
 Just be warned--you may find yourself pining for this ability later on if you completely ignore it.